 - The Eco-Action Team meets a minimum of six times a year.
 (10 points)

 - Students are part of the decision-making process and share responsibility for keeping minutes at each meeting.
 (5 points)

 - Student members of the Eco-Action Team share information with the whole school.
 (5 points)

 Environmental Audit (35 points total)

-- A formal Environmental Audit of the school is completed (utilizing the Eco-Schools USA template) for at least two pathways, one of which must be Energy.
+- A formal Environmental Audit of the school is completed (utilizing the Eco-Schools USA template) for at least two pathways.
 (15 points)

 - Students play an active role in conducting the Environmental Audit.
 (10 points)

 - Results of the audit are shared with the whole school.
 (5 points)